Asyncio Finally Got Peewee

 name = TextField()

-All queries need to be executed through one of the async execution methods.
+Queries must be executed through an async execution method.
+This ensures that when blocking would occur, control is properly yielded to the event loop.
 The database context (async with db) acquires a connection from the pool and releases it on exit:

 async def main():